-Chances are that you’re doing something else while you’re reading this article.
+Do you want to quit multitasking?
+So many of us are addicted to it.
+In fact, chances are that you’re doing something else right now!
 You might be in a meeting, working on a proposal, talking to someone on the phone, working out in the gym, having dinner, you name it.

 Am I right?
 Even if you’re 100% concentrated on reading this article, you probably engage in some multitasking throughout your day.
 Most of us do.
 We think it’s a good thing to be busy.

 But at the same time, we all have read that multitasking is not effective.
-In recent years, there’s been a lot of attention for the negative impact of multitasking on your brain.
+In recent years, there’s been a lot of attention to the negative impact of multitasking on your brain.

 We read about it and continue to multitask our way through life.
 Our behavior doesn’t change.